pershint/ANNIEGridControl/README.md

-Python program for submitting single/multiple jobs to the cluster
+Python program for submitting single/multiple jobs to the cluster.

+QUICK-START: SUBMITTING A SINGLE JOB